LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 In the definition of `ToString` we are required to use a new keyword, `override`.
 This is a flag to the compiler that the method is meant to override the default `ToString` behavior.

 Note that `ToString` is often implicitly called for you.
-For example, the output above could have been generated by the following code, which calls `ToString` on `john` within `Console.WriteLine`.
+For example, the output above could have been generated by the following code, which implicitly calls `ToString` on `john` within `Console.WriteLine`.

 ```csharp
 Student john = new Student("John");